mage-os/generate-mirror-repo-js/README.md

 If you want to experiment with creating a mirror repo, I suggest you use this, since the current JS git implementation is quite slow cloning a repo as large as magento2 (even as a shallow clone).
 Example: `--volume "${$HOME}/repo-cache:/generate-repo/repositories"`

+If a package for a given version already exist, it won't be overwritten.
+Regenerating specific packages means deleting the packages in question and then re-executing the container.

 ### docker

 For example, to generate the repository in `~/html`, run the following command, replacing `https://mirror.mage-os.org` with the URL of your mirror: